Enjoy the best wine has to offer

 !Such a large serving size is not recommended.

-Our advice?
 Never top up your glass.
 By pouring just the right amount (~100 ml), you will leave the necessary air space to hold the wine’s aroma AND it will let you swirl your wine properly.
 Also, by drinking slowly, the aromas will fill your glass and give you the perfect experience.